HPC – what is it?

 Currently, only the largest and wealthiest organisations, companies and nations, are able to invest in and build HPC infrastructures to support AI at scale.
 However, as costs fall more and more businesses will consider integrating AI capabilities into their operations.
 Indeed, the advantages AI could bestow on an organisation may mean that it is quickly seen essential to remain competitive.
 Even as the market grows and prices fall, it is unlikely that most businesses will be able to make the investment in technology, skills and infrastructure to support the dedicated HPC facilities needed for AI.

-Many will turn to specialist data centre operators to provide dedicated HPC capacity, and there are a number of advantages in this approach.
+Many will turn to specialist data center operators to provide dedicated HPC capacity, and there are a number of advantages in this approach.
 The density and power of HPC requires specialist energy distribution and cooling to operate.
-Data centre specialists have the high-capacity connections to energy distribution networks and the expertise to ensure consistent, resilience and, if necessary, redundant, power to individual racks of HPC servers.
+Data center specialists have the high-capacity connections to energy distribution networks and the expertise to ensure consistent, resilience and, if necessary, redundant, power to individual racks of HPC servers.
 They understand the demands these super-dense server racks put on power capacity.

 They also understand cooling.
 HPC will require specialist cooling to prevent densely packed GPUs and CPUs from overheating.
 Water-cooled racks are already widely used, emerging technologies including micro-convection cooling and embedded-cooling will soon be seen in commercial applications.
-The experience and skills needed to successfully deploy these technologies will most frequently be found among those used to the engineering challenges of designing, building and operating large-scale data centres.
+The experience and skills needed to successfully deploy these technologies will most frequently be found among those used to the engineering challenges of designing, building and operating large-scale data centers.

 What about the Cloud

 Some may choose to turn to the cloud for HPC capacity and hyperscale cloud providers are beginning to offer these services.
 Microsoft has announced a partnership with supercomputer company Cray to offer its HPC capabilities within the Azure cloud.
 Google and Amazon also offer HPC in the cloud.
 However, hyperscalers and enterprises alike see the benefits of owned and dedicated HPC resources.
 Whether driven by commercial sensitivity, data-security or availability and latency, many will want to retain ownership over HPC capacity.
-As a result, we are seeing interest from both hyperscalers and enterprises to house HPC within our data centres.
+As a result, we are seeing interest from both hyperscalers and enterprises to house HPC within our data centers.

 I believe that we’ll quickly see real benefits from a hybrid approach to HPC.
 The engineering challenges associated with HPC make it most efficient to create dedicated data halls for HPC workloads.
 However, organisations will also want fast and direct connection to other enterprise resources, cloud infrastructure and storage.
-I envision modular data centre designs with data halls each with different cooling and energy profiles to meet these different requirements.
+I envision modular data center designs with data halls each with different cooling and energy profiles to meet these different requirements.
 Proximity, direct connectivity and single-view management will allow customers to integrate HPC fully into their IT estate.

 Listening and learning

-It is clear to me that HPC will radically change the way we design data centres.
+It is clear to me that HPC will radically change the way we design data centers.
 Indeed, it already is.
 Through conversations with customers we are learning about their needs and advising on the best approaches.
 The combination of deep expertise, skills and agile approaches help us to help them to put HPC at the heart of their organisations.

 But what sort of organisations need HPC, how will they use it, and where do they need their HPC capacity to be located?
 These are important and interesting questions which I’ll address in my next blog.